 - On set # 4 you will be asked to carry out our first video analysis. - You will study the launch of the space shuttle.
+The main question

-The main question are: - what is the acceleration of the space shuttle? - what is the force generated by the engines? - You will need to use loggerPro for this analysis.
+- space shuttle.
+The tham question are:

+\ what is the acceleration of the space shuttle?

+\ what is the force generated by the engines?

+You will need to use loggerPro for this analysis.
 You can download the software from the Physics 121 website.

 Friction.
 Slowing us down!

-Key problem: evaluating the normal force.
+Kinetic friction Key problem: evaluating the normal force.
+Department of Physics and Astronomy, University of Rochester Frank L. H. Wolfs

 Friction.
 Slowing us down!
+Frank L. H. Wolfs Department of Physics and Astronomy, University of Rochester